 SPF is made on the jobsite by combining polymeric methylene-diphenyl diisocyanate (pMDI/MDI or side-A) with an equal volume of a polyol blend (side-B).
 Sides A and B react and expand at the point of application in the building envelope to form polyurethane foam.
 The formed-in-place SPF provides both thermal insulation and air sealing to the building.
-There are various classes of SPF, one of them being the open cell spray foam.
+There are various classes of SPF, one of them being the closed-cell spray foam for roofing systems using hydrofluoroolefins (HFO) as the blowing agent.